-In this four-part series on Social Media for Small Businesses, Marketing Technology Consultant Phil Gerbyshak talks about social media opportunities for small businesses.
+In this four-part series on Social Media for Small Businesses, Social Media Consultant Alison Cummings and Marketing Technology Consultant Phil Gerbyshak talks about social media opportunities for small businesses.

 Part 1: “Must-have” Qualities to Look for When Hiring a Social Media Consultant